Pre-Existing Medical Conditions and Travel Insurance: 5 Things Most People Get Wrong

 Almost all plans that cover pre-existing conditions require you to buy your travel insurance within a specific window after putting down your initial trip deposit or making your final trip payment.

-Generali’s timeframe is prior to or within 24 hours of your final trip payment.
-Other rules for securing coverage for pre-existing conditions are: you are medically able to travel at the time the plan is purchased, and all prepaid trip costs that are subject to cancellation penalties or restrictions have been insured.
+Generali Global Assistance’s timeframe is prior to or within 24 hours of your final trip payment.
+Other rules for securing coverage for pre-existing conditions are; you are medically able to travel at the time the plan is purchased, and all prepaid trip costs that are subject to cancellation penalties or restrictions have been insured.

 Also read: When to Buy Travel Insurance, Timing is Everything

 Not so.
-In most cases, coverage for pre-existing conditions comes at no extra cost, as part of the overall travel insurance package.
+In most cases, coverage for pre-existing conditions comes at no extra cost, as part of the overall travel protection package.

-As mentioned earlier, travel insurance companies often put restrictions around qualifying for pre-existing coverage, or make it available only if a plan is purchased within a specified window, but it usually doesn’t cost extra.
+As mentioned earlier, travel protection companies often put restrictions around qualifying for pre-existing coverage or make it available only if a plan is purchased within a specified window, but it usually doesn’t cost extra.

-With that said, coverage for pre-existing conditions is most often found on top-of-the-line plans, like Generali’s Premium plan, which has a wide range of upgraded and added coverages in addition to pre-existing condition coverage.
+With that said, coverage for pre-existing conditions is most often found on top-of-the-line plans, like Generali Global Assistance’s Premium Plan, which has a wide range of upgraded and added coverages in addition to coverage for pre-existing conditions.

 Also read: How Much Does Travel Insurance Cost?

-5. Recurrence of a pre-existing condition is a covered reason for trip cancellation
+Recurrence of a pre-existing condition is a covered reason

 It can be – but it depends on the condition and the situation.
-You may have a pre-existing condition that recurs when you’re traveling, and while it’s severe enough to require medical treatment, it’s not severe enough to warrant you canceling your trip.
+You may have a pre-existing condition that recurs when you’re traveling, and while it’s severe enough to require medical treatment, it’s not severe enough to warrant you ending your trip early.

 On the other hand, there may be many circumstances where a flare-up would be enough to cause you to cancel your trip.